kpaschen/corrjoin/README.md

 I then run a loadtesting tool published by the Mattermost team.
 All the details are in the setup script in `setup/install-loadtestenv.sh`.
-You should probably take a look at the script before running it, since it wasnts a few parameters to be configured via environment variables.
+You should probably take a look at the script before running it, since it wants a few parameters to be configured via environment variables.

 ## Getting value out of the data